elastic/apm/specs/agents/tracing-spans.md

 Agents can then prevent the creation of a child span of a leaf/exit span.
 This can help to drop nested HTTP spans for instrumented calls that use HTTP as the transport layer (for example Elasticsearch).

-#### Exit span API

-Agents SHOULD offer a dedicated API to start an exit span.
-This API sets the `exit` flag to `true` and returns `null` or a noop span in case the parent already represents an `exit` span.
-This helps with the automatic inference of [`context.destination.service.resource`](tracing-spans-destination.md#contextdestinationserviceresource) without users having to specify any destination field.

 #### Context propagation

 As a general rule, when agents are tracing an exit span where the downstream service is known not to continue the trace,